-The City has established an allowance for tax appeals and other items in the amount of \$2,210,000 (2020 - \$2,210,000).
+The City has established an allowance for tax appeals and other items in the amount of \$1,100,000 (2021 - \$2,210,000).
 Any supplementary billing adjustments made necessary by the determination of such changes will be recognized in the fiscal year they are determined.

-4. Deferred revenue:
+5. Deferred revenue - obligatory reserve funds: